andremolnar/ring-doorbell-recorder/README.md

-# Ring Doorbell Capture Application
+# Ring Doorbell Recorder

-A modern, modular application for capturing and storing events from Ring Doorbell devices.
-This application uses a clean architecture approach with well-defined components and clear separation of concerns.
+A modern, event-driven application for capturing and storing events from Ring Doorbell devices.
+This application automatically records and organizes your Ring Doorbell events with a robust architecture that ensures reliable data capture.

 ## Project Overview

-This application captures events (doorbell rings, motion detection, etc.) from Ring Doorbell and camera devices, processes them into structured data, and stores them in multiple storage backends simultaneously.
-It uses a robust, event-driven architecture with strong typing and modern async Python.
+This application captures events (doorbell rings, motion detection, etc.) from Ring Doorbell and camera devices, processes them into structured data, and stores them securely.
+It uses a clean architecture approach with well-defined components and clear separation of concerns.

 Key features:

-- Token-based and credential-based authentication with 2FA support
+- Token-based authentication with 2FA support
 - Event-driven architecture using the Observer pattern
-- Multiple storage backends (Database, File, Network)
+- Multiple storage backends (Database & File)
 - Structured event data validation using Pydantic
-- Comprehensive logging with structlog
+- Comprehensive logging

 ## Installation

 ### Prerequisites

-- Python 3.8+
+- Python 3.11+ (required)
 - Conda (for environment management)
 - Ring account credentials